edyhernandez/wordpress-experiments/wp-content/plugins/magee-shortcodes/readme.txt

 ### Overview

 Magee Shortcodes is WordPress plugin that provides a pack of shortcodes.
-It is based on Bootstrap and coded with HTML5 and CSS3 language, fully responsive in desktops and mobile devices.
-With enriched settings in options, you could easily create column, section, feature box, person, testimonial and much more.
-Anyone who wants to create a business site with WordPress may not miss this plugin.
+It is based on Bootstrap and coded with HTML5 and CSS3 language, fully responsive in desktops and mobile devices With enriched settings in options, you could easily create column, section, feature box, person, testimonial and much more.You can also customize post & page layouts using shortcode generator with one simple click, see how your inserted shortcode effects before it goes live with shortcode preview function.
+Still, more shortcodes coming soon.

 ### Key Features

 * Shortcode Generator
+* Shortcode Preview
 * Modern design
 * Fully responsive
 * Developed with Bootstrap 3